 Stephanie Wellford has more than a decade of experience leading multicenter observational, mechanistic, Phase 2 and Phase 3 clinical trials with a strong focus on asthma and allergy indications.
-Ms. Wellford currently serves as the program director of the Asthma and Allergy Disease Group within the NIAID Division of Allergy, Immunology, and Transplantation (DAIT): Statistical and Clinical Coordinating Center.
+Ms. Wellford currently serves as the project director of the Asthma and Allergy Disease Group within the NIAID Division of Allergy, Immunology, and Transplantation (DAIT): Statistical and Clinical Coordinating Center.
 As a program director, Ms. Wellford is responsible for overseeing a team of employees, the performance of all study activities as well as milestone tracking and timeline management.
 She facilitates resourcing and oversight of functional area teams to drive studies from protocol development through publication.

 Ms. Wellford has served as the lead project manager of clinical trials for the NIAID-funded Inner-City Asthma Consortium (ICAC) and provided support to other trials across the disease group.
 She served as the project management functional lead of the disease group prior to becoming the program director.

 Over her tenure at Rho, Ms. Wellford has built strong relationships with asthma and allergy counterparts at DAIT, consortia leadership centers, investigative sites and other external vendors in the respiratory disease space.
 Having performed numerous roles in clinical trial operations and management, including onsite clinical monitor, clinical team lead, and project lead, Ms. Wellford is a well-seasoned project leader.
 Her expertise in project management and clinical operations provides a distinctive perspective to clients and ensures high-quality clinical trials in complex therapeutic areas.